WiolettaZajac/Atlanta-Crime-Dashboard/README.md

 ---

-## ❓ Business Questions

-The dashboard helps answer questions such as:
+## Key Findings

+Some of the insights from the dashboard include:

-- Which crime categories occur most frequently?
+- Property crime was the most common offence.
-- Which neighbourhoods report the highest crime levels?
-- How does crime change over time?
+- Crime levels varied between neighbourhoods.
+- Some time periods showed noticeably higher levels of crime.
-- Where are crime hotspots located?
+- The interactive map helped highlight crime hotspots across the city.
-- What patterns can be identified across different areas?

 ---

-## 📈 Key Insights

-- Property crime is the most common crime category.
-- Crime levels vary across neighbourhoods.
-- Some periods show noticeably higher crime activity than others.
-- The map makes it easy to identify crime hotspots across Atlanta.

----

-## 💡 What I Learned
+## What I Learned

-This project gave me more hands-on experience with Power BI and introduced me to some new challenges.
+This project helped me gain more confidence using Power BI to build interactive dashboards.

-Some of the things I found most challenging were:

-- Cleaning inconsistent data in Power Query.
-- Building a data model with the correct relationships.
-- Writing DAX measures for KPIs and dynamic calculations.
-- Designing a dashboard that showed enough information without becoming cluttered.

-Working through these challenges improved my understanding of Power Query, DAX, and dashboard design, and gave me more confidence using Power BI.

----
+The biggest challenge was creating a data model with the correct relationships and writing DAX measures for KPIs and calculations.
+I also spent time improving the dashboard layout so the information was easy to explore without feeling overcrowded.

+By completing this project, I became much more comfortable using Power Query for data transformation, DAX for calculations, and Power BI to create dashboards that communicate insights clearly.

-## 🎯 Skills Demonstrated
+## Skills Demonstrated

 - Data cleaning
-- Data transformation
 - Power Query
 - Data modelling
 - DAX
-- Interactive dashboard design
+- Dashboard design
 - Data visualisation
-- Business intelligence

 ---

-## 🚀 About This Project

-This project is part of my data analytics portfolio.

-It gave me practical experience working with real-world data, transforming it in Power Query, building a data model, writing DAX measures, and creating an interactive dashboard in Power BI.

----

-## 👤 Author
+## Author

 **Wioletta Zajac**